p-pavel/scala-ver-osgi-interop/README.md

 Then we install single api bundle (no matter which version) and both 2.12 and 3 bundles can use it.

+Sure, you can't refer to the corresponding Scala types of the other version in the inteface, but you can use the interface.
+Generally you as well could write the interface in Java.

 ## How to run

 TBD (provided upon request)